minvws/nl-covid19-coronacheck-backend-bizrules-signing-service/README.md

-# Inge-4
+# nl-covid-19-coronacheck-backend-bizrules-signing-service (internally known als Inge-4)

+**NOTE: This repository is a work in progress.
+If you plan to make non-trivial changes, we recommend to open an issue beforehand where we can discuss your planned changes.**

 Inge4 receives (vaccination,recovery,test)Events and based on business rules sends them to the NL and EU signer.
 Unomi and enrichment via rvig are added for the Coronacheck app.

-There are various requesters which are all supported: mobile app (coronacheck), inge3 (hkvi) and printportaal.
+There are various requesters which are all supported: mobile app (coronacheck) and printportaal.
 There are various signers: eu, domestic static (paper) and domestic dynamic (app).

+### Inge

+Note that internally the systems used the names 'Inge-##'; where ## was some sequal number.
+As the course of the pandemic was unpredictable and often changed - some of those numbers never saw the light of day.
+For the DCC and Domestic certificates the two key systems (in addition to the website, the RIVM/GGD systems relied on, etc, etc) are the signing service (nl-covid-19-coronacheck-backend-bizrules-signing-service - internally known as inge number 4) and the nl-covid-19-coronacheck-access-holder-glue-service (build number 6).

 ## Installation
 Create the required secrets that are used in settings.py.
 Usually these are stored in